 Foreign Language/Foreign Culture Requirement

-The foreign language/foreign culture requirement seeks to develop in students an understanding of the cultural, social, religious, intellectual, and philosophical aspects of foreign countries.
-This requirement can be met in one of four ways:
+All students seeking the baccalaureate degree must satisfy the foreign language/foreign culture requirement.
+The goal of this requirement is to develop an understanding of foreign countries or regions.
+The requirement can be met in one of four ways:

-earning credit (and maintaining good academic standing) in either a full semester of study abroad or approved internship abroad, or incrementally through a combination of short term study abroad and courses designated as fulfilling the foreign culture requirement.
-The incremental value of a short term study abroad program is available in the Center for International Education, Schofield 3.
+- Earning credit (and maintaining good academic standing) in either a full semester of study abroad or approved internship abroad, or incrementally through a combination of short term study abroad and courses designated as fulfilling the foreign culture requirement.

-earning a minimum of nine credits of Foreign Culture courses.
-Business courses that satisfy this requirement are Mgmt 345 and Mktg 335.
+- Earning a minimum of nine credits of Foreign Culture courses.
+Business courses that satisfy this requirement are Mgmt/Intb 345 and Mktg/Intb 335.

 Students who are not native speakers of English may satisfy this requirement by completing the English competency requirement for the baccalaureate degree and demonstrating competency in their native language.